geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 micro-optimization in the graph rewrite that adds, like, another 2% yesterday.
 I tried some bit field stuff.
 It wasn't faster.
 I think now we're getting into the most of the realm of diminishing returns, unless we find big bugs.
 But really, the way to improve Python speed is just to make the rewrites themselves.
 Like, just do less rewrites.
 What do we not need to do?

 ##### **Chenyu** [[00:28:24](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1704)]
 Oh, yes.
 On that topic.
-Uh...
-Oh, how come...
+Uh..
+Oh, how come..
 Oh, sorry.
-Before more... less rewrite, I don't see a huge change to Lama no JIT.
+Before more.. less rewrite, I don't see a huge change to LLaMA no JIT.
 Is it because we are doing too many rewrites?

 ##### **Geohot** [[00:28:40](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1720)]
-Well, so for Lama no JIT, it... uh...
+Well, so for LLaMA no JIT, it.. uh..
 Oh, I guess no JIT, if you're not using variables, it's gonna be slow no matter what.
 But, like, I do want to write this schedule cache.
-So the schedule cache should be able to cache entire schedules, and uh... that will give you, like, half of the JIT behavior for free.
+So the schedule cache should be able to cache entire schedules, and uh.. that will give you, like, half of the JIT behavior for free.

 ##### **Geohot** [[00:29:03](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1743)]
 Yeah, I understand.
 Yeah.
-Um...
+Um..
 I don't know.

 ##### **Geohot** [[00:29:07](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1747)]
-I mean, that's one of my, like...
+I mean, that's one of my, like..
 There's a whole bunch of refactors that can be done here.
-Like, I want to move more stuff to mixins...
-Um...
+Like, I want to move more stuff to mixins..
+Um..
 And, like, really make that code good.
 There's definitely a path now.
 It's nice how, like, everything is uops.
 Uops are pure.
 I think that, like, the old scheduler, you couldn't touch it.
 The new scheduler, you can touch it.
 It all kind of behaves how you think it should.
-It's been a long time since I've hit something where I'm just, like...
+It's been a long time since I've hit something where I'm just, like..
 I literally have no idea how to do this refactor.
 There's so many weird broken things.
 I think we're mostly past that now.
 And pretty much every time I'm like, oh, I want to refactor, like, you know, the pad op to not pad both sides.
 Okay, cool.
 That's going to take me an hour.
-Like, that's not even...
+Like, that's not even..
 All that stuff kind of works now.
 So, that's pretty good.
 Um, but yeah.
 So I think that a lot of polish can be done by moving stuff to, like, mixins.
 And then once that's done, we can look at tensor.py and be like, oh yeah, now the schedule cache is, like, really easy to write.
 It's just, like, one little thing in there.
-Um...
+Um..
 And then also refactoring the JIT.
 The JIT right now, uh, confuses two concerns.
 It confuses this concern of capturing a function with applying the graph.
 So we have these graph things on GPUs, which are more like cached command buffers, but that really has nothing to do with the JIT.
 Uh, so we should separate out all the cached command buffer code.
 This gets into, like, the HCQ refactors.
 There's a lot of stuff that can be done there, too.
 Um, I think that a common feature that we get a lot of requests for is being able to really nicely export those things and play them back later.
 Kind of what commas compile 3 is doing.
-Um...
+Um..
 J. Suarez was asking for it.
 Like, just this idea that you can just export a JIT really nicely, not some weird pickle format.
 So, yeah.
 We can get there.
 It's on the priority list.
 But, uh, yeah.
 We can decide where it is on the priority list.

 ##### **Chenyu** [[00:30:56](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1856)]
 Oh, yeah.
 So another small thing to add is I was trying to simplify all the symbolic stuff, or I guess in general, a lot of the rewrites.
-Uh, it's...
+Uh, it's..
 There are hidden complexity about the older ones.
 There are a lot of things.
 And sometimes you need to add symbolic to a device renderer extra matter.
 Sometimes you really don't because sometimes you explicitly want something to not be rewrit.
 An example is, for example, for FP8 in AMD, uh, if you do an FP8 cast, we really want it to be cast to float first then to your whatever, BFloat 16 or something like that.
-So...
-I think there are a lot of uh...
+So..
+I think there are a lot of uh..
 I tried, like, whopping the older or changed some rules here and there and something would just subtly break and that really is, like, impossible to maintain.
-Yeah, sometimes I hope I can...
+Yeah, sometimes I hope I can..
 Basically two things here.
 One is I root-caused the issue with the conf that's not compatible with the very last uh, VADDIHACK image thing.
 So hopefully I will have some solutions soon.
 Then another is I think we can better categorize these rules as, uh, some rules that strictly remove certain uops and return you something that's from its source.
 There are some rules that gives you uh, maybe gives you a const at the end and nothing else.
 And there are rules just reassemble stuff.
 I think instead of saying this is simple, this is symbolic, and this is sim, uh, having some understanding for, like, how to categorize this will help.
 And eventually we can decide, like, in what stages you use which one and, uh, it's like, some of these should always be safe to attach if you choose so.
 And some of these should be explicitly set, say for example your extra metric in the render.
 Uh, if you want to add some other symbolic rules you specify there and not in the main code gen loop.
 Something like that.
 For now people just, like, add another thing very, uh, freely and we can make like, your vector list pretty hard.

 ##### **Geohot** [[00:33:22](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2002)]
 Yeah, I really like that idea.
 I think that our names are total nonsense.
 Symbolic, simple, symbolic.
 I know you could finally get rid of symbolic, flat, and then sim.
 Yeah, these names, yeah, these need to be named things like, like, there's probably, ChatsGPT will probably come up with great names for, like,